 The English Department Roundtable is a forum for graduate students in the English Department to share ideas across a wide variety of fields, time periods, and methodologies.
 Open to students at all stages of the program, the EDR gives graduate students an opportunity to present work in an informal setting to a group of peers, to get feedback about a current project, and to learn about the work being done by colleagues.
 At a time in which the tremendous diversity of literary study has made it increasingly difficult to grasp the discipline as a whole on one’s own, the purpose of the EDR is to foster a greater sense of intellectual community and cohesion within Cornell’s English Department, and to strengthen graduate work through increased collaboration.
 The EDR meets 5 times a semester in the English Department Lounge.
 In order to facilitate discussion by members of the audience (including a large number of graduate students as well as faculty), papers being presented at the EDR are made available one week prior to each meeting; meetings themselves will focus primarily on discussion between the audience and the presenter.
-For further information contact Emily Rials.
+For further information, contact Becky Lu.

 The First-Year MFA Reading Series

 The Reading Series is a bi-weekly reading event run by Cornell English graduate students.
 The reading series showcases the literary stylings of Cornell’s first-year MFA students, and is held at Buffalo Street Books, 215 N Cayuga St. All reading events are free and open to the public.
 Refreshments will be served.
 For the location, date, time, and featured readers of the next event, please check the schedule on the events page (the schedule will be updated periodically).
-For further information contact Rocio Anica.
+For further information, contact Rocio Anica.

 Theory Reading Group

 The Theory Reading Group at Cornell University is a group of graduate students and faculty from the departments of English, German Studies, Comparative Literature, Political Science, and Romance Studies.
 We are dedicated to transdisciplinary discussion of current theoretical debates in the humanities, including recent scholarship in literary theory, political theory, and continental philosophy.
 The Theory Reading Group has organized conferences around contemporary issues in philosophy, aesthetics, literary theory, and political thought.
 The theme for 2015-2016 academic year is “Cohabitation.”
-For further information please contact Nasrin Olla.
+For further information, contact Nasrin Olla.